mahirahalwani/comptia-tech-/README.md

 - Every wire we added doubles the complexity.<br>
 - Modern operator comes in 32-bit and 64-bit.<br>
 - 32-bit CPU/OS can hanfle up to 4GB of RAM.<br>
+- Types of storage:
+      &emsp;1) Primary Storage (RAM)<br>
+            &emsp;- Temporary storage used during data processing.<br>
-- RAM is volatile; it will erase its memory once it is off.<br>
+            &emsp;- Volatile: it will erase its memory once it is off.<br>
+            &emsp;- Fast: crucial for real-time tasks.<br>
+      &emsp;2) Secondary Storage<br>
+            &emsp;- Long-Term Storage: Data persists when the system is off<br>
+            &emsp;- eg: Hard Disk Drives (HDDs), Solid-State Drives (SSDs), Optical Storage, Cloud Storage. <br>
 - Mass storage device:<br>
       &emsp;- It comes in many form each with variety of purposes, e.g., hard drive.<br>
       &emsp;- Can be built into a computer, like an internal HDD or SSD.<br>
       &emsp;- Can attach storage devices, such as thumb drive or external HDD.<br>
       &emsp;- The internet hosts cloud storage options, such as iCloud and Dropbox.<br>
-- Hard Drive: a device that provides long term storage.
-The data will be erased only if it is deleted or the hard drive dies and its capacity is measured in GBs and TBs.<br>
-- Hard drives are described as how much data they can store (capacity) and how fast the data can be accessed (speed). <br>
+- HDD: a device that provides long term storage.
+The data will be erased only if it is deleted or the hard drive dies and its capacity is measured in GBs and TBs.
+Uses magnetic spinning disks for data storage.
+Is described as how much data they can store (capacity) and how fast the data can be accessed (speed). <br>
 - 1 digit = 1 bit, 8 bits = 1 byte, 1,204 bytes = 1 kilobyte, 1,024 KB = 1 MB, 1,024 MB = 1GB, 1,024 GB = 1TB.<br>
+- SSD: Faster, reliable, flash memory-based.<br>
 - Computing purpose determines capacisty needs, e.g. word processing apps do not take a lot of space while video editing does.<br>
 - Examples of Mass Storage Devices<br>
       &emsp;1) Internal Hard Drive: a storage device that's installed inside a computer's case and is directly connected to the motherboard and power supply, e.g., SSD (fast) or HDD.<br>